Updated: April 14, 2023 - 7 min read

 So you’ve started thinking seriously about that side project you’ve always wanted to launch.
 It could be a blog, your own consultancy business, an online community, or even your own digital product.

-If you have a product or business idea that you’d like to pursue, sometimes the very last thing holding us back is ourselves.
+If you have a product or business idea that you’d like to pursue, sometimes the very last thing holding us back is yourself.
 It’s very common to gather the resources, verify that the idea is good…but not quite have enough self-belief to hit the ‘Go’ button.

-When a project is personal, it’s much harder to separate our analytical minds from our emotional attachment.
+When a project is personal, it’s much harder to separate our analytical minds from our emotional attachments.
 Personal side projects reflect on us much more directly than our smaller contributions for larger products or services.
 This can be something that gives us pause and holds us back.

 Overcoming Impostor Syndrome:

 While there are plenty of external steps you can take to prove your worth, the biggest change needs to come from the inside.

 If you’ve just started a new position, it’s entirely natural to feel nervous.
 One tip is to trust your recruiting manager/the team who hired you.
 They surely met with other candidates, but saw something they liked in you.